platformsh/apidays2018-workshop/README.md

   ssh PROJECTID-master-7rqtwti--controller_microservice@ssh.us-2.platform.sh
   ```

-Alternatively, you can install the [Platform.sh CLI](https://docs.platform.sh/gettingstarted/cli.html) and access the `controller_microservice` app with the command:
+You can also install the [Platform.sh CLI](https://docs.platform.sh/gettingstarted/cli.html) and access the `controller_microservice` app with the command:

   ``` bash
   platform ssh --environment master --app controller_microservice
   ```

  The CLI allows you to quickly access different apps deployed in different development environments within a project without having to know the exact URL every time.

+ > NOTE: The rest of this workshop will use the CLI for example commands.

 ### Explore routes